Terms of Business Agreement

-A personal recommendation to buy a policy, on the basis of a fair and personal analysis of the market.
+- a personal recommendation to buy the policy, on the basis of a fair and personal analysis of the market

 Consumers: You must take reasonable care not to make a misrepresentation to the insurer.
 This means that all the answers you give and statements you make as part of your insurance application, including at renewal and when an amendment to your policy is required, should be honest and accurate.
-If you deliberately or carelessly misinform the insurers, this could mean that part of or all of a claim may not be paid.
+If you deliberately or carelessly misinform the insurers, this could mean that all of, or part of, a claim may not be paid.

 Your duty of fair presentation applies at the start of the policy, at renewal and when any variation of the policy is arranged.
 If you fail to make a fair presentation, the insurer may refuse to pay your claim or reduce the settlement amount, depending on the circumstances.